umbertopicchini/umbertopicchini.github.io/_pages/events.md

 ---

-I am (or have been) organizer for the following events.
+I am (or have been) organizer for the following events:

 NORDSTAT 2023
 ======